oVirt/ovirt-site/source/feature/cluster-emulation-modes.html.md

 ### Summary

 This feature will enable per cluster emulation mode.
-EmulatedMachine is a property passed to QEMU as -M flag and Instead of a system-wide config value a cluster could have a specific value which all host must comply to.
+EmulatedMachine is a property passed to QEMU as -M flag and Instead of a system-wide config value
+A cluster could have a specific value which all host must comply to.
 If the cluster has no value set, the first host that is active must comply to a configurable list of values and then set it thereafter.

 ### Owner